Community Movers

 Moving Insurance and Valuation Protection for Moving Services

-moving insurance and valuation is a policy that protects your belongings in transit.
+Moving insurance and valuation is a policy that protects your belongings in transit.
 It provides coverage in case of loss, damage, or theft during the moving process.
 There are different types of moving insurance policies available, including:

 Full Value Protection: This policy offers the most comprehensive coverage.
 Suppose any of your items are lost, damaged, or destroyed during the move.
 In that case, the moving company is required to either repair the item, replace it with a similar item, or provide a cash settlement based on the current market value of the item.